dj1ch/minigotchi/README.md

 https://github.com/esp8266/Arduino

-- 80211Raw allows raw frames to be received and sent through an ESP8266 or ESP32 using C and C++ in an interesting and useful POC.
+- 80211Raw allows raw arbritary frames to be received and sent through an ESP8266 or ESP32 using C and C++ in an interesting and useful POC.
 This is used to send the *Pwnagotchi-like* frames.
 Most of the Minigotchi is built around this library.

 https://github.com/tht/80211Raw

 - ESP8266 Deauther, the POC that shows that an ESP8266 can deauth and attack local access points.
 Deauthing is based on this project and is done in a very similar fashion.
+Not only that, but it can also send probes and create fake AP's.

 https://github.com/SpacehuhnTech/esp8266_deauther/

 - ESP32 Marauder, similar to the ESP8266 Deauther, although packed with more features and support for Flipper Zero's ESP32 WiFi Card Module.
 It has wardriving capabilities, BLE, Pwnagotchi Scanning, and Deauthing available.
-This is a very cool project!
+This is a very cool project, I highly recommend checking this out if you have an ESP32.

 https://github.com/justcallmekoko/ESP32Marauder